 “Look,” I said, “I know the soldier class is revered.
 I’m not saying they’re bad, just that they didn’t treat us all that well today.”

 “I know that.
 But there are some things you just have to let roll off your back.
 This is one of those things.
-I understand, but let’s just drop it, ok?”
+I understand where you’re coming from, but let’s just drop it, ok?”

 “Fine.”
 I said curtly.